tomhmoses/fun2/files/LectureNotes/files/Bool.lagda.md

 data Bool : Type where
  true false : Bool
 ```
-**Exercise.** Write down the dependent and non-dependent elimination principle for the booleans.
+**Exercise.** Write down the dependent and non-dependent elimination principles for the booleans.
 Conclude that the non-dependent eliminator amounts to if-then-else.

 ## Isomorphism with a Basic MLTT type